 Down Payment & Closing Costs

 Another big step (and one that can take awhile) is to save up for a down payment and closing costs.
-Putting at least 20% will get you a lower rate and lower monthly payment, and can strengthen an offer in a competitive situation.
-Some lenders will allow for less than 20% down (some as low as 3%), but you’ll likely need to pay for private mortgage insurance (PMI).
+Putting at least 20% will get you a lower monthly payment, and can strengthen an offer in a competitive situation.
+Most lenders will allow for less than 20% down (some as low as 3% or less), but you’ll likely need to pay for private mortgage insurance (PMI).
 If you’re getting a gift for part or all of the down payment know that lenders generally want that money already in your account before getting into contract.
 Double check with your lender.

 Expect to spend another $8-10k on top of your down payment for closing costs.
 Closing costs are the fees and taxes charged for the transaction.
 Your lender will give you a loan estimate which breaks down all those estimated fees for that transaction.

 You’ll also need some extra cash to pay for the home inspection (maybe $800-$1000) and don’t forget moving costs!

 Check to see if you qualify for first time homebuyer programs.
 Some offer better rates, help with down payments and more.
 Worth a look!

 When you’re within a month or two of starting to look for homes, it’s time to get pre-approved!
 You send over a bunch of documents – proof of employment/income and down payment, what debt you have, your tax returns, your current expenses, etc. If approved, the broker or lender sends over a letter saying that as long as this info doesn’t change, we’ll give you a loan for a house worth $X.